whiskyechobravo/kerko/README.md

 # Kerko

-[Kerko] is a web application component for the [Flask] framework that provides a user-friendly search and browsing interface for sharing a bibliography managed with the [Zotero] reference manager.
+[Kerko] is a web application component implemented in [Python] for the [Flask] framework that provides a user-friendly search and browsing interface for sharing a bibliography managed with the [Zotero] reference manager.

+The combination of Kerko and Zotero gives you the best of both worlds: a rich but easy to use web interface for end-users of the bibliography, and a well-established and powerful bibliographic reference management tool for individuals or teams working on the bibliography's content.

 ## How it works

-Kerko does not provide any tools for managing bibliographic records.
-Instead, a well-established reference management software, Zotero, is used for that purpose.
-The [Zotero desktop application][Zotero_desktop] provides powerful tools to individuals or teams for managing bibliographic data, which it stores in the cloud on zotero.org.
-Kerko can be configured to automatically synchronize its search index from zotero.org on a regular basis, ensuring that visitors get an up-to-date bibliography even if it is changing frequently.
-When users interact with the Kerko application component, Kerko gets all its data from its own search index; it is only at indexing time that Kerko contacts zotero.org.

-The combination of Kerko and Zotero gives you the best of both worlds: a user-friendly interface for end-users of the bibliography, and a powerful bibliographic reference management tool for working on the bibliography's content.
+A Kerko-powered bibliography is managed using Zotero, and stored in the cloud on zotero.org, while Kerko itself is incorporated into an application which is installed on a web server.
+The bibliographic references may reside in a Zotero group library, where multiple users may collaborate to manage the content, or in a Zotero private library.
+On the web server, Kerko maintains a search index, which is a copy of the Zotero library that is optimized for search.
+When users interact with the web application, Kerko gets all the required data from that search index, without ever contacting zotero.org.
+It is through a scheduled task, which runs at regular intervals, that Kerko automatically brings its search index up to date by using the [Zotero Web API][Zotero_web_api] to retrieve the latest data from zotero.org.

-Kerko is implemented in [Python] as a Flask [blueprint][Flask_blueprint] and, as such, cannot do much unless it is incorporated into a Flask application.
+As a Flask [blueprint][Flask_blueprint], Kerko only works when incorporated into a Flask application.
 A sample application is available, [KerkoApp], which anyone with basic requirements could deploy directly on a web server.
-It is expected, however, that Kerko will usually be integrated into a larger application, either derived from KerkoApp or custom-built to specific needs.
+It is expected, however, that Kerko will often be integrated into a larger application, either derived from KerkoApp or custom-built to specific needs.
 The Kerko-powered bibliography might be just one section of a larger website.

 ## Demo site

-A [demo site][KerkoApp_demo] is available for you to try.
+A [KerkoApp]-based [demo site][KerkoApp_demo] is available for you to try.
 You may also view the [Zotero library][Zotero_demo] that contains the source data for the demo site.

 ## Features